Skip to main content

 KITCHEN/BREAKFAST ROOM

 15'9 x 12'6.
 Double glazed window looking west to the rear garden.
 White 1½ bowl sink unit with single drainer and mixer tap.
 Worktops to each side with white cupboards and drawers under.
 Space and plumbing for washing machine.
 Wall cupboards over.
 Tiled splashback.
-Electric Aga with 2 hot plates and 3 ovens which has a Aga Intelligent Management System which allows it to be programmed to be on low at night and at various times during the day.
+Electric Aga with 2 hot plates and 3 ovens which has an Aga Intelligent Management System therefore programmable to be on low at night and at chosen times of the day.
 Larder cupboard, 7'4 depth, with window and shelves.

 HALLWAY